1363V4/le.guide/_posts/2026-01-16-dur_comme_fer.md

 "i have no idea if that is true, and i don’t plan to research it because **accuracy is not an active ingredient in reframes**".

-un reframe / nouveau narratif, c'est un outil. pas besoin d'être vrai, pas besoin d'être logique
+un reframe / nouveau *narratif*, c'est un outil. pas besoin d'être vrai, pas besoin d'être logique
 (ça peut ! mais pas besoin),
 tout ce qui compte, c'est que ça marche. que ça te donne un avantage dans **ta** situation. que ça t'aide.

-focus
-émotion
-répétition

-reframe = narratif

 exemple:
 il n'y a pas de mauvaise publicité